“This post may contain affiliate links. Please read my disclosure for more info.

 There’s no shame in walking dogs for a living.
 Even picking up their poop.
 If you can spot a need and you can fill it – by showing up when you say you will and doing honest work, you’ll have a consistent income.

-There’s a neighborhood in our town where every one of the homes is at least double or triple the size of ours.
+There’s a neighborhood in our town where the average home is triple the size of ours.
 And you’d be surprised at how many of those people are blue collar workers.
 Plumbers, landscapers, painters and any number of jobs where customers just need someone to show up when they say they will and complete the job.

 As Dave Ramsey says, “personal finance is 20% knowledge 80% behavior”.
 It’s not rocket science to sit down and figure out what you have coming in, what your expenses are, and see how much you’re falling behind.